-The Sponsor has fifteen (15) working days from the initial filing date to file the final draft of the measure (the final text), on the Office of the Secretary of State's online system (RCW 29A.72.020).
-The final text must be accompanied by the Code Reviser's Certificate of Review.
-It is the Sponsors responsibility to ensure the final text of the measure is complete with all necessary changes or edits before filing.
-Once the final text is filed, no more changes can be made to it.
+The Sponsor has fifteen (15) working days from the initial filing date to file the final draft of their proposed initiative measure on the Office of the Secretary of State's online system (RCW 29A.72.020).
+The final draft of their proposed initiative measure must be accompanied by the Code Reviser's Certificate of Review.
+It is the Sponsors responsibility to ensure the final draft of their measure is complete with all necessary changes or edits before filing.
+Once the final draft is submitted, the Sponsor can make no more changes to their proposed initiative measure.